HadarDaya/Titanic_Machine_Learning/README.md

 This repository contains a machine learning project that aims to predict the survival of passengers aboard the Titanic. <br/>
 The project uses a dataset of passengers to build and test predictive models.

+## 🛠 Model Development

+- Building a model to predict passenger survival using historical data.
+- Technologies used include Python, pandas for data manipulation.
+- Demonstrates techniques such as data preprocessing, feature engineering, and classification.
+- Includes data visualization using Matplotlib and Seaborn for data exploration.
+-
 ## 📊 Dataset

 The dataset includes two files: